Nonlinear optical response of resonantly driven polaron-polaritons: Abstract

 \section{Abstract}

 Exciton polaritons in two-dimensional semiconductors inside microcavities are powerful platforms to explore hybrid light-matter quantum systems.
-Here, we study the Bose-Einstein condensation of polaron-polaritons, which are quasiparticles formed by the dressing of exciton polaritons by particle-hole excitations in a surrounding electron gas.
-Using a non-perturbative many-body theory to describe exciton-electron correlations combined with a non-equilibrium theory for the condensate, we show that the electrons strongly affect the condensate.
-This stems from the dependence of the polaron-polariton energy and the interaction between them on the electron density, which leads to highly nonlinear effects.
-We identify stable and unstable regimes of the condensate by calculating its excitation spectrum, and show that they result in prominent hysteresis effects when the electron density is varied.
+Here, we study a macroscopic coherent population of the lowest energy state of polaron-polaritons, which are quasiparticles formed by the dressing of exciton polaritons by particle-hole excitations in a surrounding electron gas.
+Using a non-perturbative many-body theory to describe exciton-electron correlations combined with a non-equilibrium theory for the macroscopically populated state, we show that the electrons strongly affect the collective properties of the polaron-polaritons.
+This stems from the dependence of the polaron-polariton energy and the interaction between them on the electron density, which leads to strong nonlinearities.
+We identify stable and unstable regimes of the polaron-polaritons by calculating its excitation spectrum, and show that they result in prominent hysteresis effects when the electron density is varied.
 Our results should be readily observable using present experimental technology.

-Exciton-polaritons featuring a coherent superposition of light and matter have gained widespread attention for exhibiting several interesting effects such as non-equilibrium Bose-Einstein condensation~\cite{Kasprzak2006,Deng2010}, superfluidity~\cite{Amo2009,Kohnle2011}, quantum vortices~\cite{Lagoudakis2008}, and topological photonics~\cite{Ozawa2019,Karzig2015,St-Jean2017,Klembt2018}.
-Recently, systems comprising exciton-polaritons interacting with an electron gas in microcavity semiconductors, such as monolayer transition metal dichalcogenides (TMDCs), have been explored both theoretically and experimentally~\cite{Sidler2016,Efimkin2020,Bastarrachea-Magnani2020,Tan2020,Emmanuele2020}.
+Exciton-polaritons featuring a coherent superposition of light and matter have gained widespread attention for exhibiting several interesting effects such as Bose-Einstein condensation and superfluidity~\cite{Kasprzak2006,Deng2010,Amo2009,Kohnle2011,Lagoudakis2008}, and topological photonics~\cite{Ozawa2019,Karzig2015,St-Jean2017,Klembt2018}.
+Recently, systems comprising exciton-polaritons interacting with an electron gas in microcavity semiconductors, such as monolayer transition metal dichalcogenides (TMDs), have been explored both theoretically and experimentally~\cite{Sidler2016,Efimkin2020,Bastarrachea-Magnani2020,Strashko2020,Shahnazaryan2020,Tan2020,Emmanuele2020}.
 An exciting perspective of these hybrid light-matter systems is the realisation of strong optical nonlinearities~\cite{Tan2020,Emmanuele2020} with applications in optoelectronics~\cite{Schaibley2016,Wang2018}.